blackstork-io/fabric/docs/cli.md

 ## Source directory

 Fabric loads `*.fabric` files from a source directory.
-By default, a source directory is the current directory  (`.`).
-To load Fabric files from a different location, set `--source-dir` argument when running `fabric`.
+By default, a source directory is the current directory (`.`) but it's possible to set `--source-dir` argument when running `fabric` to load files from a different location.